 Spyro: Reignited Trilogy

-Spyro: Reignited Trilogy is a shining example of how to properly update a beloved series for the modern-age.
+Spyro: Reignited Trilogy is a shining example of how to correctly update a beloved series for the modern age.
 Developer Toys for Bob did an excellent job recreating the original Spyro trilogy, updating environments and characters to look more polished than their polygonal-shaped ancestors ever could.

 Shovel Knight: Treasure Trove

 Developer Yacht Club Games took the indie game scene by storm when they released Shovel Knight back in 2014.
 The 2D side-scroller has a charming 8-bit retro aesthetic, a slew of memorable heroes and villains, a deep combat system that revolves around using different gadgets, and superb platforming to boot.